United Arab Emirates.

 Grand juries: Their prime function is to review evidence presented by a prosecutor and determine whether there is probable cause to return an indictment.
 Under the Constitution, a grand jury indictment is required for federal criminal charges.
 Only about half the states' judicial systems use grand juries.

 Note: The New York Supreme Court is a trial court, not the highest court in the state (the Court of Appeals), and this should be made clear in copy.
 It is roughly equivalent to the district courts, superior courts or circuit courts of other states.

 The following U.S. cities stand alone in a dateline without the need to mention their state: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.

 U.S. legislative titles

 Do not abbreviate legislative titles in the United States.
-Use Governor, Senator, Representative at first mention and then refer to the politician by surname on subsequent reference.
+Use Governor/Senator/Representative So-and-so on first mention and use the surname alone on subsequent reference.

-There is no need to include the district or state that the legislator represents, unless it is context essential to understanding the story, eg. a Senator from Michigan voting for aid for auto manufacturers.
+There is no need to include the district or state that the legislator represents, unless it is essential to understanding the story, e.g., “a senator from Michigan voting for aid for auto manufacturers.”

 Category: The Reuters General Style Guide